Mormon Boy

 —Howard Kissel, New York Daily News

-"Fales, personable and sexy, makes the tale easy to take, a sort of story hour for grow-up children, telling a quintessentially American once-upon-a-time of sexual identity crisis and selfhood.”
+"Fales, personable and still sexy, makes the tale easy to take, a sort of story hour for grow-up children, telling a quintessentially American once-upon-a-time of sexual identity crisis and selfhood.”

 —Michael Feingold, Village Voice